GuanceCloud/datakit/internal/export/doc/en/inputs/dialtesting_browser.md

 - Results are not reported: check that task `post_url` is reachable, and that `datakit_dialtesting_dataway_send_failed_number`, `datakit_dialtesting_worker_cached_points_number`, and `datakit_dialtesting_worker_dropped_points_number` do not keep increasing.
 - Browser fails to start: check that `engine_path`, `LIGHTPANDA_EXECUTABLE_PATH`, or `lightpanda` from `PATH` is accessible to the DataKit process.
 - Browser dependencies are missing: in Kubernetes, use the `datakit:<version>` image directly; on hosts, confirm that Lightpanda is installed correctly.
-- Screenshot is not uploaded: the Lightpanda engine currently does not generate screenshots.
+- Screenshot is not uploaded: the bundled Lightpanda build does not generate screenshots.

 Normally, the node can pull `BROWSER` tasks, `datakit_dialtesting_worker_send_points_number{status="ok"}` keeps increasing, and `datakit_dialtesting_dataway_send_failed_number`, `datakit_dialtesting_worker_cached_points_number`, and `datakit_dialtesting_worker_dropped_points_number` do not keep increasing.